Unity-Technologies/BoatAttack/README.md

 via Git:
   1. Make sure you have GitLFS installed, check [here](https://git-lfs.github.com) for details.
   2. Clone the repo as usual via cmd/terminal or in your favourite Git GUI software.
-  3. Checkout the branch that matches the Unity verison you are using, eg `release/2019.3`
+  3. Checkout the branch that matches the Unity version you are using, eg `release/2019.3`

 Downloadable zips:
   1. [2019.3 Project (Unity 2019.3f5)](https://drive.google.com/file/d/1vXpbVC36GHnyC-Eitl1WpLay9l_YqJGQ/view?usp=sharing)